Scholar Award application instructions

 - Follow the CIES guidance, including timelines, components and requirements

-Shortlisted applicants will be invited to interview in January.
-Scholar Award interviews are by telephone, and cannot be rescheduled.
+Shortlisted applicants will be invited to interview in January 2023.
+Scholar Award interviews are by video call and cannot be rescheduled.